 Share promising practices via meetings.
-Eleven grantees reported they used or intended to use grant funds to host meetings and conferences to share best practices and other information.
-Given the COVID-19 pandemic, some grantees are postponing planned meetings or identifying alternative platforms to host virtual convenings.
+Sixteen grantees reported they used or intended to use grant funds to host meetings and conferences to share best practices and other information.
+The type and frequency of meetings planned or proposed was often dependent on the size of the state and the number of authorizers.
+Some SE grantees reported offering quarterly meetings, whereas others preferred annual conferences.
+Given the COVID-19 pandemic, some grantees identified alternative platforms to host virtual convenings.